jmyers7/book/chapters/theory-to-practice.md

 :   image:
 :       width: 70%

-qqplot(np.sort(sample_sales), a=1/2, alpha=0.25)
+qqplot(data=srs_sales, a=1/2, alpha=0.25)
-plt.xlabel('normal quantiles')
-plt.ylabel('sample quantiles')
-plt.tight_layout()
+plt.xlabel('(standard normal) model quantiles') plt.ylabel('empirical quantiles')
+plt.show()
 ```

 In contrast to the QQ-plot of the Airbnb prices, this QQ-plot appears to be a series of disconnected horizontal lines.
 The $y$-value of a horizontal line corresponds to a value in the dataset that is repeated.
 But be _very_ careful in interpreting the _lengths_ of the horizontal lines as measures for how _often_ the data points are repeated, as you would with the heights of the bars in a histogram.
-Indeed, because of the shape of the standard normal CDF (it is nearly flat away from its mean), the lengths of horizontal lines toward the bottom and the top of the QQ-plot are scaled up compared to the lengths of the horizontal lines in the middle of the plot.
+Indeed, because of the shape of normal density curves (which are nearly flat away from their means), the lengths of horizontal lines toward the bottom and the top of the QQ-plot are disproportionately scaled up compared to the lengths of the horizontal lines in the middle of the plot.
 (I will explain this more precisely in class, with pictures.)

 For example, focus on the horizontal lines in the QQ-plot at $y=12$ and $y=20$.
 These lines appear to have nearly the same length.
 But then look at the histogram of the data, which for comparison I've plotted behind a normal density curve with $\mu=$ empirical mean and $\sigma=$ empirical standard deviation.